Whether red, green or yellow, the color always means "go." These healthy slimmers come highly recommended!

 What You Should Know About Peppers

-The variety of colors in peppers can be mistaken as different varieties.
+The variety of colors in peppers can be mistaken for different varieties.
 But this is by no means the case: the different colors only show the state of ripeness when the vegetable was harvested.
-Green peppers are still unripe, yellow and orange ones hung slightly longer.
+Green peppers are still unripe, and yellow and orange ones hung slightly longer.
 Red peppers have reached full ripeness.

 In addition to these already familiar colors and the typical round shape, some newcomers in the supermarket or in the vegetable shop include tomato-peppers, which look deceptively similar to a big tomato.
-They are particularly popular in Hungary and are characterised by an intense sweet-spicy aroma.
-Ten years ago, hardly anyone knew pointed peppers, but today they are widely available.
+They are particularly popular in Hungary and are characterized by an intense sweet-spicy aroma.
+Ten years ago, hardly anyone knew of pointed peppers, but today they are widely available.
 They have a long, narrow shape but are similar in color and taste to conventional peppers.
 Chocolate peppers live up to their name: this variety, which is mainly grown in Romania, tastes sweet and, with its dark brown skin, looks as if it were covered in chocolate.
 It is best eaten raw, as the interesting color is unfortunately lost when cooked.

 Peppers originated in South America, but today they are grown all over the world.

 Peppers are locally cultivated from July to September, but during other months there is no shortage because they can be imported.

 Green peppers have a pleasantly tart taste, yellow varieties have a mildly spicy flavor and red peppers have a strong yet gently sweet aroma.

 Thanks to their extremely low calorie and carbohydrate content, peppers are not just good for your figure.
 The immune system also benefits because they're packed with vitamins.
 The riper the pepper, the more vitamin power it provides.